clintwebb/skip/README.md

 # This will skip the first 3 lines (whether they contain any blank ones or not), and then
 # output the rest except any blank lines
 cat somefile.txt | skip 3 blank

+# This will display the first 4 lines, skip 2 lines, display 3 lines, and then skip everything after that.
+cat somefile.txt | skip +4 2 +3 all

 # This will skip all lines until it reaches one that matches 'Data:'.
 By default it would
 # also output 'Data:' but in this case, it is being informed to skip that line.